graphcore/ipu_tensorflow_addons/README.md

 ## Prerequisites
 Bazel 3.7.2 is required for building wheel files and running tests.

-For running the tests, you will need a wheel file for a compatible version of IPU TensorFlow, and a matching Poplar installation (from the same Poplar SDK).
+For running the tests, you will need a wheel file for a compatible version of IPU TensorFlow, IPU Keras, and a matching Poplar installation (from the same Poplar SDK).

 ## TL;DR